A Panel Discussion featuring local experts moderated by Shelton Weeks, FGCU Professor of Economics and Finance.

 Land use planning and water/environmental policy consultant

 Daniel DeLisi is a local water and environmental policy consultant/lobbyist and land use planner for local governments, agricultural property owners, and developers interested in ecological enhancement.
 In May 2011, he was appointed to the water district governing board.
-DeLisi earned his master’s degree in city planning at MIT and is a partner in a Fort Myers consulting firm specializing in land use and civil engineering.
+DeLisi earned his master’s degree in city planning at MIT.
+DeLisi served as a planning consultant for the Estero Community Planning Panel prior to incorporation and was engaged in drafting Estero’s first community plan and design guidelines.

 Senior commercial real estate broker and respected speaker